Use a Camera to Acquire Point Cloud, Generate Point Cloud Model, and Configure the Trajectory

 -

-Preview and enable tool.
+Preview and enable the tool.

 Set Collision Model (Optional)